Skip to main content

 It's not always clear what causes tinnitus.

-It is often linked with:
+Tinnitus is also often linked to:

-• Ménière's disease
+• Ménière's disease - a rare inner ear condition

-• anxiety or depression
+• anxiety or depression - these can make it worse

 • earwax build-up